vanilla-project/vanilla-project.guide/template.md

 _This does not always apply, so feel free to remove that subchapter if that is the case._
 _For example if the guide is about a command-line program, explaining how to test controllers isn't really possible._
-_Whereas if the guide focusses on a web-framework in a given language, it might be worthwhile explaining a controler- and acceptance-testing approach._
+_Whereas if the guide focuses on a web-framework in a given language, it might be worthwhile explaining a controller- and acceptance-testing approach._

 ## Example Project